kwanghyukryu/Calculator-App/README.md

 It uses a combination of HTML,CSS and JavaScript

-To run the program, open the terminal and type in "npm start" this will then open a local website with a created calculator
+To run the program, download NodeJS on your computer, open the terminal and type in "npm start" this will then open a local website with a created calculator

 To use the calculator, you simply hover over desired button and click on it.